naofireblade/homebridge-weather-plus/README.md

 The **displayName** parameter is *optional* and sets the CurrentConditons accessory's name.
 The default is "Now".

-The **serial** parameter is *optional* and sets the Serial Number of the accessory.
-If it not provided the serial number will be set to **location** if present, or to 999 if not.
-Note that for proper operation of fakegato when multiple fakegato-enabled weather accessories are present in your system, the serial number must be unique.

 The **displayNameForecast** parameter is *optional* and sets the Forecast accessories name.
 If the **forecast** parameter is present, then the names of the forecasts are prefixed with the displayNameForecast parameter.

 The **currentObservations** parameter is *optional* and sets how the 3 current observations temperature, humidity and pressure are displayed.
 You can choose one of these 2 options: